deviodigital/delivery-drivers-for-woocommerce/README.txt

 4. Order details display (theme in use: [CannaBiz](https://www.wpdispensary.com/downloads/cannabiz/))

 == Changelog ==

+= 1.7 =
+* Added ability for driver to add a note during the "out for delivery" status change in `admin/ddwc-dashboard-shortcode.php`
+* Added Company name to customer address display in `admin/ddwc-dashboard-shortcode.php`
+* Added CSS for driver's out for delivery message in `public/css/ddwc-public.css`
+* Updated `.pot` file with new translation strings in `languages/ddwc.pot`
+* General code cleanup throughout multiple files

 = 1.6 =
 * Added Delivery Driver details and star ratings on order details page in `includes/class-ddwc.php`